easonwong-de/Adaptive-Tab-Bar-Colour/src/_locales/en/amo.md

 **Compatibility with Third-Party CSS Themes**

-A third-party CSS theme works with Adaptive Tab Bar Colour (ATBC), as long as they use Firefox's standard colour variables (e.g. `--lwt-accent-color` for the tab bar colour).
+A third-party CSS theme works with Adaptive Tab Bar Colour (ATBC), as long as they use Firefox’s standard colour variables (e.g. `--lwt-accent-color` for the tab bar colour).
 [This](https://github.com/easonwong-de/Firefox-Adaptive-Sur-Theme) is an example of an ATBC-compatible CSS theme.

 **Title Bar Buttons on Linux with GTK Theme**

-Firefox's titlebar buttons may revert to the Windows style.
+Firefox’s titlebar buttons may revert to the Windows style.
 To prevent this, open “Advanced Preferences” (`about:config`) and set `widget.gtk.non-native-titlebar-buttons.enabled` to `false`.
 (Thanks to [@anselstetter](https://github.com/anselstetter/))

 **Safety Reminder**